 The owners of private Enterprises take interest in their work in a capitalist economy.

 But in socialism, the government gets the work done through their people who do not take so much interest and lack enthusiasm.

 3. Absence of Individual Incentives and Initiatives

-In the capitalism economy, private ownership and profit motive are the two factors leading to initiation of the work carried out by the individual whereas in the socialist economy incentives and initiation is lacking.
+In the capitalist economy, private ownership and the profit motive are the two factors leading to the initiation of the work carried out by the individual whereas in the socialist economy incentives and initiation is lacking.

 4. Efficiency Not Properly Rewarded

 Profit maximization leads to the best utilization of resources in capitalism.